Tips for your Medical School Personal Statement (And a copy of mine!)

 Medical school is among the most challenging endeavors one can undertake.
 My strong academic success has undeniably helped prepare me for this immense task, but it is the way in which I have gone about this that is more significant.
 I have constantly pushed myself to learn more than what was simply required.
 I started anew in my foreign language classes with Spanish, when I could have simply continued Latin from high school.
 I majored in chemistry, despite it being one of the most challenging majors at Indiana State.
 Medical school will be another tough endeavor, but also another opportunity to push myself academically.

-I know I have the potential to be a great doctor, and not only because of my academic success or the amount of science knowledge I will obtain in medical school.
+I know I have the potential to be a great doctor, and not only because of my academic success or the amount of scientific knowledge, I will obtain in medical school.
 I also have the intangible qualities to relate well to people and the compassion to use my talents to make a meaningful contribution to the medical profession and my community.
 I have a yearning to do what would seem a commonplace task – talking with my patients.
 One day I know I will be a great doctor because I will treat the patient, not just the disease.

 So how did I do?
-Well it’s technically fairly well written, with few grammatical mistakes that I can find.
+Well, it’s technically fairly well written, with few grammatical mistakes that I can find.
 It’s has a central theme, though it doesn’t flow perfectly.
 It’s boring, and maybe even “too” boring.
 I wish I would have added a greater emphasis to a singular experience – either clinical or volunteering – that would have been more memorable.
 It’s probably flirting with over-confidence (not an unusual problem of mine, ha), and could have used a touch of humility somewhere.
 It’s not overly lengthy, gets to the point, but likely touches on many common personal statement themes.
 Overall though it a decent, if unspectacular, personal statement.
 Likely didn’t impress, but also was unlikely to be a negative on my overall application.
 However, if you aren’t a particularly strong writer, I think that’s an ok place to end up.
 My personal statement for residency was actually a little better in large part because I used a more memorable and unique experience to tie everything together.

 What do you think?
 What are some tips you have for personal statements?
 What would you change or do differently in mine?
 Feel free to comment in the section below!